dist-r/rcontacts-client/README.md

 This project is the client-side implementation of the R-Contacts application.
 It is designed to be implemented using various frontend frameworks to showcase their differences and capabilities.

+The backend implementation is housed in a separate repository: https://github.com/dist-r/rcontacts-rest.

 <div align="center">
   <img src="https://img.shields.io/badge/React-61DAFB?style=for-the-badge&logo=react&logoColor=black" alt="React"/>
   <img src="https://img.shields.io/badge/Vue.js-4FC08D?style=for-the-badge&logo=vue.js&logoColor=white" alt="Vue.js"/>